AACI Jerusalem Programs & Activities

 Tax expert Alan R. Deutsch will answer your queries about taxes, filing U.S. tax returns, and overall financial planning.
 By appointment only by calling Alan’s office 02-999-2104 ext.
 100 or 052-274-9999 firstname.lastname@example.org

 Need help understanding a bill or form?
 Come to AACI for help translating.
 This is not a notary or legal translation.
 By appointment only by calling the AACI front desk.

 Ophir Tours has been providing AACI members the best prices, service and options for all travel needs for over 21 years.
-For the latest information regarding air fares, cruises, car rentals and domestic tourism, call Henriette at 02-539-8666 or drop in to AACI on the 2nd and 4th Wednesday of each month from 12:00 – 15:00.
+For the latest information regarding air fares, cruises, car rentals and domestic tourism, call Henriette at 03-526-9424

 A charge of 5 NIS per borrowed book is requested.
-All proceeds from the library are equally shared between AMIT Women and the AACI.
+All proceeds from the library are equally shared between AACI and AMIT Women.